 Many processors use different methods to perform this conversion, and some may leave toxic and harmful by-products in the final result.

 Trusted brands use safe manufacturing practices, but not every brand has developed a formula.
-That’s why it’s essential to ask for lab reports of the product you’re buying.
-Lab reports are an indication that the processor is using high-quality materials while making their products.
+That’s why asking for lab reports of your product is essential.
+Lab reports indicate that the processor uses high-quality materials to make their products.